Faculty By Research Area

 Research Interests: Family and school interventions for disruptive behavior disorders.
 Multimodal treatment of ADHD.
 Behavioral and neuropsychological correlates of Fragile x Syndrome.

 Nancy Bliwise, Ph.D.
 Professor of Pedagogy.
 University of Chicago, 1982.

 Research Interests: Adult attachment as a predictor of relationship functioning throughout the adult life course; clinical applications of attachment theory; statistical analysis of change.

 Patricia A. Brennan, Ph.D.
-Professor.
+Samuel Candler Dobbs Professor, Chair.
 University of Southern California, 1992.